-No matter your system, the challenge is universal: how do we parse the noise, sift through information, and decide what’s important?
+No matter your system, the challenge is universal: How do you parse the noise, sift through information, and decide what’s important?

 Though the process sounds complicated, there are two primary classifications of note-taking systems: linear and nonlinear.
 But the method you use depends on personal choice, the class environment you’re in, and the way your brain works.
-These are the most common approaches—all of which are easy to implement in Evernote.
+These are some common approaches—all of which you can easily implement in Evernote!

 The Outline Method

-With origins dating back to the 1500s, the outline is a classic paper and pencil style of linear note-taking in which you take capture information alongside Roman or Arabic numerals.
+The Outline Method is probably the most classic note-taking system.
+The Outline Method is traditionally a classic paper-and-pencil style of linear note-taking in which you capture information alongside Roman or Arabic numerals.